Your IT & Tech Mates

 Each device collected or returned under these terms should have a device identifier, customer authority and agreed scope.
 Pickup or return does not itself authorise unrelated repair, data recovery, account access, software work, CCTV/network work or additional paid work unless included in the approved scope or later approved in writing.

 The repair, software, manufacturer-notification and data risk terms in the Service Terms repair, software and data addendum apply to each collected device.
-If a provider, staff member or customer identifies additional faults during assessment, those faults may require a revised quote, written approval and additional charges.
+If a service partner, staff member or customer identifies additional faults during assessment, those faults may require a revised quote, written approval and additional charges.

-Customers and providers must not place passwords, MFA codes, banking codes, recovery phrases, private keys, seed phrases, TFNs or unnecessary sensitive information on pickup labels, public forms or batch manifests.
+Customers and service partners must not place passwords, MFA codes, banking codes, recovery phrases, private keys, seed phrases, TFNs or unnecessary sensitive information on pickup labels, public forms or group manifests.
 Device custody records should identify the device and service request without exposing secrets.

 Cross-linked terms and policy framework